T. A. Gillespie Company Shell Loading Plant explosion: Legacy

 The explosions scattered thousands of shells and components over a wide area, more than 1.2 mile in radius.
 Nearly a century later, unexploded ordnance from the facility was still being found in the surrounding area.
 On June 7, 2007, ordnance was discovered at Samsel Upper Elementary School while workers were grading an area for a playground.
-Explosive Ordnance Disposal specialists from the US Army were called in to remove the material.
-Previously, in 1994 and again in 1997, the discovery of shells near Sayreville's Dwight D. Eisenhower Elementary School spurred cleanup operations by the US Army Corps of Engineers, which collected and disposed of a combined total of 5,080 pieces of ordnance.
+A local safety official said, "We find these things a couple of times a year in town", and Explosive Ordnance Disposal specialists from the US Army were called in to remove the material.
+Previously, in 1994 and again in 1997, the discovery of shells near Sayreville's Dwight D. Eisenhower Elementary School spurred larger cleanup operations by the US Army Corps of Engineers, which collected and disposed of a combined total of 5,080 pieces of ordnance.

 Local historians Frank Yusko and Randall Gabrielan compiled detailed histories about the explosions for a 1994 television documentary and a 2012 book, respectively.

 The sports teams of Sayreville War Memorial High School are named the Sayreville Bombers, recalling the town's World War I ammunition plants and many World War II veterans.